 It is important that those individuals who are interested in continuing to serve as a peer evaluator keep their records up to date in the Commission database by logging into My MSCHE and updating the evaluator data form (EDF).

-The Commission follows its policy Selection of Peer Evaluators.
 The Commission staff is responsible for assigning individuals to specific review or visit assignments.
 Individuals are selected to be peer evaluators for a specific accreditation review or visit based on education, areas of expertise, level of experience, position at his or her institution, and overall diversity.
 Qualifications to serve are determined through careful staff analysis of detailed information submitted to MSCHE via the online Evaluator Data Form.

 To support the peer review process, individuals selected for assignments are trained by the Commission to assume evaluation responsibilities, appropriate to their assigned role, regarding the application of the agency’s standards, policies, and procedures.
 The Commission requires training for new peer evaluators prior to their participation on an accreditation review or visit.
 Upon successful completion of initial training, the Commission offers advanced online modules on the responsibilities associated with specific roles in different types of institutional reviews.
 The Commission expects peer evaluators to complete refresher training on a regular basis.